Eugen Constant: 1920s politics

+As a "jobless intellectual"

 In the early 1930s, E. Constant was serving as chairman of the United Workers' Syndicates; shortly after the Grivița Strike of 1933, he produced his poetry volume Socluri devastate ("Dados Destroyed"), which he himself described as a document of "proletarian rage".
 Published at no charge to Constant by a workers' cooperative, it provoked the political establishment with its mock-dedication to Virgil Potârcă (one of the politicians who had quashed the strike), addressed as "thou oppressor of the working class".
 In 1934, while serving with Cruceanu on Craiova's Anti-Fascist Committee, Eugen became a staff member of the union magazine Apărarea Ceferiștilor ("In Defense of the CFR-Workers"), outlining there his beliefs regarding class conflict.
 He himself later depicted himself as an outside ally of the PCR, answering that group's call to "fashion poetry into a weapon, to be used against the enemies of the workers and their cause."
 As PCR men and striking unionists had been brought to trial in Craiova, the poet established a committee of support for the prisoners.
 The newspaper, which was secretly curated by a PCR cadre, hosted Constant and Victor Eftimiu's letters of protest; these were simultaneously published in Clopotul, put out by the PCR man Scarlat Callimachi of Botoșani.
 In his version of the text, Constant noted his own history of "frantically flogging the parasitical elements who disparaged work and who never did more than to live on its extracted essence."